 Despite our desire to have our fleet management solution run flawlessly all the time, whether or not it meets the requirements for ELDs, sometimes it will malfunction.
 If this happens to your ELD, you need to make sure that adequate procedures are in place.
 Alongside this, there is a need to train the drivers to understand precisely what to do to fix the problem whenever it happens.

-Now let’s take a look at the ELD malfunction reporting requirements instructions below to ensure you’re ready in the event of a malfunction or ELD failure.
+Now let’s look at the ELD malfunction reporting requirements below to ensure you’re ready in the event of a malfunction or ELD failure.

 However, the good news is… in case of ELD malfunction: the FMCSA has some straightforward options that can help everyone to continue driving while being compliant.

 FMCSA requires compliant ELDs to track their compliance with the ELD technical requirements.

 And these ELD requirements include the ability to identify malfunctions and anomalies in the flowing area.

 - Data transmission

 - Unidentified driver records

 - Data synchronization